rahsunk/61040-assignment3/deliverables/augmentedConceptSpec.md

     deleteEvent(schedule: Schedule, event: Event)
         requires: event is in the set of Events of schedule
         effects: deletes event in the set of Events in schedule

+    submitEvents(schedule: Schedule): (newShedule: Schedule | e: Error)
+        requires: schedule exists
+        effects:
+            Modifies schedule into newSchedule for schedule.owner such that if possible, all given events start, end, and repeat as specified

+            If doing this is not possible, then return an error.

     addTask(schedule: Schedule, deadline: Date, expectedCompletionTime: Number, priority: Percent): (task: Task)
         requires: schedule exists